samathaluca/fallen/README.md

 - style.css and materialize component/template final tests.
+The initial use of the Materialize starter template aided very early development while flask app functionality was completed.
+The starter template is unrecognizable now following the addition of multiple pages containing Materialise CSS/ javascript files and components added within each page.

+Extensive CSS changes have been added then deleted resulting in a simple external stylesheet stored in static folder as style.css file.
+Most of the styling having been dictated by user test preference has been kept to the css materialize dependencies linked from the header.
+Style changes have only been added to improve project purpose or responsivity.
+No unnecessary changes have been made.

+Final testing and checks of unnecesaary repetition and unused classes resulted in the following changes:

+1.

+The names of the classes included in the css/javascript or component files relied on dependencies so non essential last minute changes have been avoided.

+There are a small number of inline styles.
+Last tests moved these to within the style.css file unless they stopped working.

+If the  on the templating language they were attached to.
+For example, the sizing of the photo

+- Template language
+Jinja is Flask's default template engine which was imported with Flask from the outset of development.
+The validators always cite all jinja as errors but all template language source code funtions well.
+Jinja2 does not show in the requirements file as I initially expected during setup but is clearly running well as a flask component along with Werkzeug.

 template language and mongo experiment a lot with getting look right. a lot of css within component left with it. colours eg tomato text repeated but in other places too much red.